-In response to the Covid-19 Pandemic I am currently offering zoom and telephone counselling and endeavour to be as flexible as possible in order to meet my clients' needs during this unpredictable time.
+In response to the Covid-19 Pandemic I am currently offering zoom and telephone counselling in addition to my normal face to face sessions and endeavour to be as flexible as possible in order to meet my clients' needs during this unpredictable time.

 The chances are you’ve been struggling with something for a while and it’s not going away.
 Seeking counselling, particularly for the first time, is a massive step and requires some courage.
 I offer empathy and understanding, as well as my undivided attention on whatever you choose to bring and at a pace that feels comfortable for you.
 Life is a series of transitions based on life stages, relationships and change all of which can bring up feelings of loss, uncertainty and anxiety.
 I provide a safe, non-judgemental space where feelings can be vented, talked about and thought about.
 Making sense of them and thinking about where they’ve come from and what triggers them can be truly liberating.